Homotopy bases and finite derivation type for subgroups of monoids: Introduction

 \begin{thm} Let $S$ be a regular monoid with finitely many left and right ideals.
 Then $S$ has finite derivation type if and only if every maximal subgroup of $S$ has finite derivation type. \end{thm}

 Combining Theorem~\ref{main_0} with results of Cremanns and Otto \cite{Cremanns5}, \cite{Cremanns1} we obtain the following.

-\begin{cor} Let $S$ be a regular monoid with finitely many left and right ideals.
+\begin{cor} Let $S$ be a finitely presented regular monoid with finitely many left and right ideals.
 If every maximal subgroup of $S$ satisfies the homological finiteness condition ${\rm FP}\sb 3$, then so does $S$. \end{cor} \begin{proof} In \cite{Cremanns5} (see also \cite{Pride2} and \cite{Kilibarda1}) it was shown that if a monoid $S$ has finite derivation type then it also satisfies the homological finiteness condition ${\rm FP}_3$.
-Moreover, in \cite{Cremanns1} it was shown that for groups having finite derivation type is equivalent to being of type ${\rm FP}_3$.
+Moreover, in \cite{Cremanns1} it was shown that for finitely presented groups having finite derivation type is equivalent to being of type ${\rm FP}_3$.
+Since $S$ is finitely presented with finitely many left and right ideals it follows from \cite{Ruskuc2} that all maximal subgroups of $S$ are finitely presented.
 Thus if every maximal subgroup of $S$ is of type ${\rm FP}_3$ then they all have finite derivation type, which by Theorem~\ref{main_0} implies that $S$ has finite derivation type, which in turn implies that $S$ is of type ${\rm FP}_3$. \end{proof}